Sources

 OK

 Odnoklassniki (OK), or "Classmates" in Russian, is a social media network founded in 2006.
 For the first few years of its existence, OK was the most popular website in Russia.
 In 2010, OK merged with VK and monopolized the Russian social media landscape.
-Like many other datasets, OK has little to no content moderation.
+Like many other sources, OK has little to no content moderation.
 A Texas man who killed 8 in a mass shooting in 2023 had previously posted neo-Nazi content to the platform.

 Parler